influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowSubmitRequest.md

 withController(controller)
 ```

-If true, this reference points to the managing controller.
+"If true, this reference points to the managing controller."

 ### fn submitOptions.ownerReference.withKind